liip-forks/drupal-ldap/ldap_test/test_ldap/README.txt

-These ldif files serve a number of roles:
+These ldif files (will) serve a number of roles:

 1) Their contents are (or will be) used in simpletests for drupal ldap modules